Future Commerce is a media company focused on helping retailers and eCommerce operators understand the future of commerce and culture.

 Consumers should have a reasonable expectation to choose to not be surveilled.
 Consumers should be treated as people, rather than purchases.
 Not all interactions must drive towards the sale.
 Not all marketing needs to build FOMO.

-This is our mounting philosophy: Modern brands draw a line in the sand and play the long game.
+This is our mounting philosophy: Modern brands must play the long game.
+Building a cultural brand, or a generational brand, requires adapting with the culture and changing times.
 Customer lifetime value happens over the lifetime of the relationship with the customer, not the number that changes in Power BI or Google Analytics.